Weak Fraisse categories: Weak sequences

 \begin{pf} Fix $n$ and a $\fK$-arrow $\map f {u_n} y$.
 Let $m \goe n$ be such that (G2) holds.
 Using the AP, find $\map {f'} y w$ and $\map g {u_m} w$ such that $f' \cmp f = g \cmp u_n^m$.
 Using (G2), find $\map h w {u_k}$ with $k \goe m$ such that $h \cmp g \cmp u_n^m = u_n^k$.
 Finally, $h \cmp f' \cmp f = u_n^k$. \end{pf}

-The property of being a \fra\ sequence is not stable under isomorphisms of sequences, unless the category in question has the AP.
-It turns out that the property of being weak \fra\ is stable.
+As we have already mentioned, the property of being a \fra\ sequence is not stable under isomorphisms of sequences, unless the category in question has the AP.
+It turns out that the property of being weak \fra\ is very stable.

 \begin{prop} Assume $\vec u$, $\vec v$ are isomorphic sequences in $\fK$.
 If $\vec u$ is weak \fra\ then so is $\vec v$. \end{prop}

 \begin{pf} Let $\map{\vec p}{\vec u}{\vec v}$ and $\map{\vec q}{\vec v}{\vec u}$ be arrows of sequences whose compositions are equivalent to the identities.
 Assume $\vec u$ is weak \fra.
 Obviously, $\vec v$ satisfies (G1).
 It remains to check that $\vec v$ satisfies (G2).